-The SMART Program also used a similar methodology and structure as the CMAQ and TA Program processes.
-A call for projects for this program was held through the city and county planning departments in the spring of 2022.
-The process (as described in the SMART Program Guidance) utilized a number of metrics designed to select projects that increase the livability and sustainability of the region through encouraging partnering with both public and private stakeholders and coordinating land use and transportation planning.
+The Smart Transportation for Livable Communities (STLC) Program also used a similar methodology and structure as the CMAQ/CRPU /TA Program processes.
+A call for projects for this program was held through the city and county planning departments in the spring of 2024.
+The process (as described in the STLC Program Guidance) utilized a number of metrics designed to select projects that increase the livability and sustainability of the region through encouraging partnering with both public and private stakeholders and coordinating land use and transportation planning.
 As in the CMAQ and TA Program processes, other factors considered each potential project's consistency with adopted SPC plans and policies as well as the ability of the project to be delivered on-time and within its stated budget.
-Projects selected for 2023-2024 SMART funding will be amended into the TIP after projects are selected, once the 2023-2026 TIP becomes active.
+Projects selected for 2025-2028 SMART funding will be amended into the TIP after projects are selected, once the 2025-2028 TIP becomes active.